 *This is in line with a Mutual Recognition Agreement signed by the provincial professional foresters associations that belong to the The Forest Professional Regulators of Canada (FPRC), Canada’s Free Trade Agreement and the Saskatchewan Labour Mobility and Fair Registration Practices Act.

-If you are currently a regulated member of a professional forestry regulatory organization in another province and will be working temporarily in Saskatchewan you may apply for to practice temporarily with relative ease because of common interprovincial standards for education and competencies.
+If you are currently a registered with a professional forestry regulatory organization in another province and will be working temporarily in Saskatchewan you may apply for to practice temporarily with relative ease because of common interprovincial standards for education and competencies.

 Applicants applying for temporary membership in Saskatchewan must be registered with the professional regulatory organization in one of the seven other provinces in Canada that regulate the applicable forestry profession and belong to FPRC.

-Applications must be submitted prior to the project being started.
+Applications must be submitted to ASFP prior to the project being started.

 a current resume,